bambielli/bambielli.github.io/_posts/2016-08-21-read-by-refactoring.md

 "But what if I'm writing in a dynamically typed / non-compiled language?"

 This is a good question.
 Part of the read by refactoring process is to ensure your code compiles between changes, which isn't really a thing if you're writing in a dynamically typed / non-compiled language like JavaScript or Python.
 We worked in Java during the workshop, but I'd imagine that the **update** (renaming) operations would be safe to make in the languages I mentioned above as well.
-I reached out to our read by refactoring instructor for some thoughts on the subject.
-I'll write another post when I hear back.

 [spaghetti-code]: https://en.wikipedia.org/wiki/Spaghetti_code
+[rbr2]: /posts/2017-02-26-read-by-refactoring-pt-2/